Back to articles

 I'm not saying throw away your AI tools.
 I'm saying stop treating them like they replace the thinking part of discovery.
 Here are the spots where AI genuinely makes discovery better.

 Synthesis after conversations, not instead of them.
 Record your customer interviews, run them through a transcription and summary tool, and use AI to pull out themes across multiple conversations.
 That's useful.
 That saves real time.
 But you still need to have the conversations.
+I've found that the best use of AI here is generating a quick debrief document after each interview that captures key quotes, emotional moments, and surprises.
+It gives you something to reference when you're doing opportunity mapping later without having to re-watch an hour of video.

 Pattern matching across large datasets.
 If you have thousands of support tickets or NPS responses, AI can surface clusters you'd miss manually.
 Use that as input to your discovery process, not as the output.
+The distinction matters: AI-surfaced clusters are hypotheses about what's going on.
+They're not validated insights.
+Treat them as starting points for further investigation, not as conclusions.

 Generating hypotheses to test.
 AI is good at producing plausible ideas quickly.
 Treat those as starting points for experimentation, not as validated insights.
+I've had teams use AI to generate a list of twenty possible causes for a drop in activation, then use that list to structure their next round of customer interviews.
+That's a great use of the technology.

 Summarizing competitive research.
 Scraping competitor changelogs, review sites, and forums is tedious.
 AI handles this well, and it frees you up for the harder work of deciding what the competitive data means for your product.